tomgasper/swift-codes/README.md

 └── config/           # Application configuration
 ```

-## Design choices
 ## Design Choices

 - **Simplified Address Storage:**
   Since the API doesn't require town-level filtering and doesn't accept detailed address information in the POST request, the address is stored as a single string.
 This choice simplifies data entry and processing without impacting core functionality.

 - **Efficient Swift Code Representation:**
   The full 11-character SWIFT code is stored alongside its base (first 8 characters) to improve query performance and simplify the entity model.
-Stricter normalization is possible by storing only the branch codes in the *swiftcodes* table.
+Stricter normalization is possible by storing only the branch codes in the *swift_codes* table.

 - **Consistent Bank Naming Assumption:**
   All SWIFT codes sharing the same first 8 characters are assumed to belong to the same bank.
 This minimizes redundancy by ensuring that any bank name change needs to be updated in only one place.